 Safety

 The Vosges are low but serious in winter: fast fog, violent wind on ridges, frequent wind slabs on east-facing slopes.
 Check the Météo France mountain bulletin and go out in a group.
+Wildlife you may spot on the ridges includes deer, foxes and wild boar in the wooded sections.

 Stay in our La Bresse chalet, 10 min from the main trailheads.